DrugowitschLab/structure-in-motion/README.md

    python run.py cfg_030_DunckerWheel.py
    ```
    Each simulation will create a Data Set Label (`DSL`) using the current system time.
-   The `DSL` is printed on the terminal near the beginning and end of the simulation,
+   The `DSL` is printed on the terminal near the beginning of the simulation,
    and the results are stored in `./data/<DSL>/`.

 3. Plot the results: